Pavel-research/raml-specs-separated/includes.md

-If a file begins with a specification fragment identifier line, the contents of the file after removal of the RAML fragment identifier line MUST be valid structurally according to the relevant RAML specification.
+If a file begins with a specification fragment identifier line, the contents of the file after removal of the RAML fragment identifier line MUST be valid structurally according to the relevant RAML dialect specification.
 For example, RAML specification file beginning with `#%RAML 1.0 Trait` must have the structure of a RAML trait declaration as defined in the [Resource Types and Traits](#resource-types-and-traits) section.
 Including the file in a correct location for a trait declaration results in a valid RAML file.